• Skip to primary navigation

 Pro Tips By Neha

 Make sure the pongal is not lumpy.
-Roasting the rava helps a lot and is a must for ensuring it doesn’t clump up.
+Roasting the rava helps a lot and is a must to prevent it from clumping up.

 Use coarse rava to make pongal.
 Coarse rava is also called Bombay Rava.

-To make the process quicker, you can roast the rava in bulk and store it in an airtight container whenever you have spare time.
-You can use this roasted rava to make many other dishes too.
+To speed up the process, you can roast the rava in bulk and store it in an airtight container whenever you have spare time.
+You can then use this roasted rava to make many other dishes.

 This pongal tastes best when prepared fresh.
 Make the quantity only for one meal.
-In case you have more, add some water to it before refrigerating.
-The pongal becomes thicker when refrigerated; adding some water will take care of the consistency.
+If you have more, add some water to it before refrigerating.
+The pongal becomes thicker when refrigerated; adding some water will ensure consistency.

 Adding a generous amount of ghee is essential to make a good rava khara pongal recipe.
 Otherwise, it will become like a paste.

-You can add finely chopped veggies, like carrots, beans, etc., to this dish.
+Add finely chopped veggies, like carrots, beans, etc., to this dish to make it wholesome.

 You Might Also Like

 Rava Pongal (Sooji Pongal, Semolina Pongal) is a healthy South Indian breakfast recipe made using rava (sooji, semolina) and yellow moong dal.
-Make this wholesome dish using simple pantry staples in under 30 minutes.
+Make this wholesome dish using a few pantry staples.

 Rava Pongal Recipe (Sooji Pongal, Semolina Pongal)

 Rava Pongal (Sooji Pongal, Semolina Pongal) is a healthy South Indian breakfast recipe made using rava (sooji, semolina) and yellow moong dal.
-Make this wholesome dish using simple pantry staples in under 30 minutes.
+Make this wholesome dish using a few pantry staples.

 Air Drying Time: 20 minutes